Journal

 Trigger scenario

-Example
+Example scenario

 - What runway floor is non-negotiable?

-- Which investments have highest confidence-adjusted return?
+- Which investments have the highest confidence-adjusted return?

 - Where is downside concentrated?